 Which setup do you use to embody your ideas?

 I work with software and know how to create the exact sound I want.
 There are some toys, such as Maestro synthesizer, but I haven’t used it for the tracks so far.
 Sampling is also an important point for me, when you can insert a recorded loop of market noise or a cut part of Soviet tales.
 Anyways, I will get the instruments soon to bring harmony into work and improve sound quality.

-I can’t name specific names, but there are a few labels that inspire me, like Udacha (Rus. – Luck) and the ones that are conceptually related to it.
+I can’t give specific names, but there are a few labels that inspire me, like Udacha (Rus. – Luck) and the ones that are conceptually related to it.

 Is it hard to work as a musician here in Ukraine?

-Considering that my priority is writing music, I find the place, where you live, absolutely does not matter.
-Location doesn’t affect the sounding of a track that comes out.
+Considering that my priority is writing music, I think the place you live in absolutely does not matter.
+The location doesn’t affect the sounding of a track that comes out.

-Why do you think that the place does not affect music?
+Why do you think that the place does not affect the music?

 When you are immersed by writing a track, you forget about everything that is happening around.

-Do you manage to live only with music?
+Do you manage to live only by making music?

-Basically, I can’t live only with music, because other habitual issues and concerns are always present.
+Basically, I can’t live only by making music, because other habitual issues and concerns are always present.
 However, most of my free time I dedicate to working on new material.